a0s21en5/C-Sharp-Bootcamp/Object Oriented Programming.md

 > Interfaces
 >* An interface is a contract that defines the set of rules for a particular functionality.
 They are used effectively with classes using OOP principles like inheritance and polymorphism to make applications more flexible.

+# Object-oriented Design Principles

+There are various object-oriented principles and techniques using which you can develop applications that are maintainable and extendable.

+> The followings are four main principles of object-oriented programming:

+>* Abstraction
+>* Encapsulation
+>* Inheritance
+>* Polymorphism